-External groups are attended with Surrey Partners including Whilst the Surrey Counter Fraud Board (SCFB) no longer meets on a regular basis, existing networks provide useful points of contact.
+Whilst the Surrey Counter Fraud Board (SCFB) no longer meets on a regular basis, existing networks provide useful points of contact.
 This enables the sharing of best practice and approaches in tackling public fraud and provides opportunities to pursue joint counter fraud initiatives such as data matching.
 The importance of engaging with members of the public to join the fight against fraud is recognised.
-Spelthorne's fraud returns are collated quarterly and reported to the Surrey Counter Fraud Board, which enables some benchmarking and comparison across Surrey Partners.
 Periodical monitoring and analysis of Spelthorne's quantified fraud returns across categories and time intervals is included in Internal Audit reporting to Management Team and Audit Committee.
 These demonstrate financial savings (notional and where measurable cashable)/financial losses prevented for the Council and the wider public purse.